Spreadsheet.com sends you email notifications when other users share workbooks with you, or when you're mentioned in a comment or cell.

 All Spreadsheet.com users receive email notifications when they are invited to new workbooks.
 All other email notifications can be turned off.
-These notifications include:
+These notifications are sent:

-Notification when a user makes a comment, replies, reacts, sends an emojis, or @mentions anyone in a workbook you have access to.
+When a user makes a comment, replies, reacts, sends an emojis, or @mentions anyone in a workbook you have access to, and

 By default, new Spreadsheet.com users have notification settings turned on.

 How to Change Your Notification Settings

 You can manage your notification settings from the Personal settings dialog.
 From your Spreadsheet.com homepage, click on your profile picture in the top right corner of your browser and select "Personal settings" from the dropdown.